peterjmarko/llm-narrative-framework/ROADMAP.md

 This document outlines planned development tasks and tracks known issues for the project.
 The framework is designed to support two key research activities: the **direct replication** of the original study's findings by using the static data files included in the repository, and the **conceptual replication** of the methodology by generating new data from live sources.
 All development tasks are categorized by work stream below.

-## Completed Milestones

-- [x] **Redesigned Final Candidate Selection Algorithm:**
-  - The original heuristic-based algorithm was replaced with a robust, multi-stage, data-driven approach involving smoothed slope analysis of the cumulative personality variance curve to find a scientifically optimal cohort size.
-  - A new standalone analysis script (`scripts/analyze_cutoff_parameters.py`) was created to perform a systematic sensitivity analysis, providing a data-driven recommendation for the optimal algorithm parameters.
-  - A `--plot` flag was added to `select_final_candidates.py` to generate a diagnostic plot of the variance curve analysis, making the algorithm's decision-making process fully transparent.

-- [x] **Hardened Data Preparation Pipeline:**
-  - The `prepare_data.ps1` orchestrator was made significantly more intelligent.
-It now parses summary file content to robustly resume partially completed steps (e.g., Eminence and OCEAN scoring).
-  - Both scoring scripts (`generate_eminence_scores.py`, `generate_ocean_scores.py`) now automatically regenerate their summary reports if run when data is complete, replacing confusing interactive prompts.
-  - Added duplicate prevention logic to both scoring scripts to filter out redundant records returned by the LLM, ensuring data integrity.
-  - The pipeline status report now has a more granular `[INCOMPLETE]` state for partially finished scoring runs.

-- [x] **Improved User Experience and Reporting:**
-  - Implemented `tqdm` progress bars in all long-running data preparation scripts for clean, real-time feedback.
-  - The "PIPELINE HALTED" banner now uses a more readable dark orange color for non-error halts.
-  - Standardized all summary report locations to `data/reports/`.
-  - The `generate_eminence_scores.py` script now creates a `missing_eminence_scores.txt` report to easily identify data gaps.

-- [x] **Standardized File Backup/Removal Logic**
-  - A new shared utility module (`src/utils/file_utils.py`) was created to centralize file operations.
-  - All data preparation scripts were refactored to use a single `backup_and_remove` function, ensuring consistent behavior.

-- [x] **Data Preparation Pipeline Fully Tested**
-  - All layers of testing for the data preparation pipeline are complete and passing, including a fully automated Layer 2 (Orchestration) test harness, ensuring a robust and reliable data foundation for the main experiments.

 ## Tasks Prior to Publication

 ### Code Development and Testing